Gricel-lee/EvoChecker-Installation/Viking and Evochecker/README.md

 - To access/copy/paste data, see https://wiki.york.ac.uk/display/RCS/Copying+your+data+to+and+from+Viking

-Copy and paste the following files from Evochecker into a "scratch" subfolder[^1] (only the Evochecker.sh file is created in the next section).
+Copy and paste the following files from Evochecker into a "scratch" subfolder[^1] (EvoChecker.jar is available here, and Evochecker.sh is created in the next section).

 ![image](https://user-images.githubusercontent.com/63869574/143893682-c9c60585-631c-458e-a8e8-7f3c72be841d.png)